nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README.md

 - Debug using the newly created configuration file:

 ## Testing the example

+To know how to commision a device over BLE, follow the instructions from [chip-tool's README.md 'Commission a device over BLE'][readme_ble_commissioning_section].

+[readme_ble_commissioning_section]:../../../../chip-tool/README.md#commission-a-device-over-ble

+To know how to commissioning a device over IP, follow the instructions from [chip-tool's README.md 'Pair a device over IP'][readme_pair_ip_commissioning_section]

+[readme_pair_ip_commissioning_section]: ../../../../chip-tool/README.md#pair-a-device-over-ip

-### Testing the all-clusters application without Matter CLI (default)
+### Testing the all-clusters application without Matter CLI:

 1. Prepare the board with the flashed `All-cluster application` (as shown above).
-2. The All-cluster example uses UART to print logs while runing the server.
+2. The All-cluster example uses UART1 to print logs while runing the server.
 To view raw UART output, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200
    - 8 data bits